aishe-ai/airbyte/docs/connector-development/tutorials/the-hard-way/build-a-connector-the-hard-way.md

 ```

 After you see the above banner printed out in the terminal window where you are running
-`docker compose up`, visit [http://localhost:8000](http://localhost:8000) in your browser and log in
+`docker-compose up`, visit [http://localhost:8000](http://localhost:8000) in your browser and log in
 with the default credentials: username `airbyte` and password `password`.

 If this is the first time using the Airbyte UI, then you will be prompted to go through a first-time